SeMinLim/bluevitis/README.md

-# bluespec-vitis-core
+# blueVitis
-Boilerplace codebase for using Bluespec System Verilog for Xilinx Alveo FPGA kernel development.
+Another Boilerplate codebase for using Bluespec System Verilog for Xilinx Alveo FPGA kernel development.
+BlueVitis originated from "bluespec-vitis-core," which was developed by my esteemed advisor, Sang-Woo Jun.

 ## File structure
 * hw/